Christmas Fast Facts

 Economic Impact:

-The United States Post Office anticipated delivering 850 million packages in the 2017 holiday season.
-That is over 10% more packages than the previous year.
+The United States Post Office anticipated delivering 800 million packages in the 2019 holiday season.